Jack Welch: CEO

 In 1986, GE acquired the RCA Corporation for $6.28 billion, the largest non-oil company merger in history up to that time.
 Welch and GE subsequently took up an office in the iconic RCA Building, later renamed the GE Building at 30 Rockefeller Plaza.
 The RCA acquisition resulted in GE liquidating or selling off virtually all of RCA's divisions and assets to other companies, and maintaining NBC as part of the GE portfolio of businesses.
 During the 1990s, Welch shifted GE's business from manufacturing to financial services through numerous other acquisitions.

 Welch adopted Motorola's Six Sigma quality program in late 1995.
 In 1980, the year before Welch became CEO, GE recorded revenues of roughly $26.8 billion and in 2000, the year before he left, they were nearly $130 billion.
 By 1999, he was named "Manager of the Century" by Fortune magazine.

 According to BusinessWeek in 1998, Welch's critics questioned whether the short-term performance pressure he placed on employees may have led them to "cut corners", thus contributing to subsequent scandals over defense-contracting, and/or the Kidder, Peabody & Co. bond-trading scheme in the early 1990s.

 There was a lengthy and publicized succession planning saga prior to his retirement among James McNerney, Robert Nardelli, and Jeff Immelt, with Immelt eventually selected to succeed Welch as chairman and CEO.
 His successor plan had always been a priority, as noted in his 1991 speech "From now on, [choosing my successor] is the most important decision I'll make.
 It occupies a considerable amount of thought almost every day."

 Welch's "walk-away" package from GE was not valued at the time of his retirement, but GMI Ratings estimates its worth at $420 million.

-He served as Chairman of The Business Council in 1991 and 1992.
+Welch served as Chairman of The Business Council in 1991 and 1992.

 Upon his retirement from GE in 2001, Welch had stated that his effectiveness as its CEO for two decades would be measured by the company's performance for a comparable period under his successors.
 Welch had grown GE to over $450 billion in market capitalization, of which about 40% was in financial services.